fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 Our task now is to implement the missing resolver methods.
-We'll focus on a few methods first so that we can do an initial test-run of our server and check on our progress so far.
+We'll focus on a few methods first so that we can do the initial test-run of our server and check our progress so far.

 ## Running the server for the first time

-The next step is to quickly implement the functionality needed to be able to create and list `Agent` objects, so that we can do something useful when we run our server for the first time.
-We'll work on implementing the following methods:
+The next step is to quickly implement the functionality needed to be able to create and list `Agent` objects, so that we can do something useful when we run the server for the first time.
+We'll beed to implement the following methods:

 1. `agentResolver.Authors`, required since the `agentResolver` needs to know how to resolve the `Authors` field,
 2. `mutationResolver.CreateAgent` so that we can create Agent objects, and